Saturday, October 5, 2019 • 10 AM-4 PM

 “Exhibitors work hard all year to prepare for the festival”, says Bowling. “more people are looking for activities close to home.
 They’re also interested in purchasing items that are locally made.
 With over 60 vendors, the festival provides an excellent opportunity to purchase affordable Christmas and birthday gifts.
 Pottery, jewelry, handmade scarves and hats, wooden sculptures, painted gourds and local honey are some of the favorite items that will be available.”

-Darhyl Boone, Mars Hill Town Manager says, “Our town takes great pride in sponsoring the Madison Heritage Arts Festival.
+Darhyl Boone, former Mars Hill Town Manager says, “Our town takes great pride in sponsoring the Madison Heritage Arts Festival.
 The welcome mat is out for all to share a great experience.
 This is a special day for family and friends and one to remember.”